 See below for what to do on arrival to complete your bank set up.

 I would also highly highly recommend setting up your superannuation with whichever bank you choose – more info on what the hell superannuation is can be found here

 3. Reciprocal Health Care

 Australia has reciprocal healthcare agreements with several countries, including the UK.
-This means that certain types of medical treatment can be subsidised or free, depending on where you’re from.
+This means that medical treatment can be subsidised or free, depending on where you’re from.

 However, in some cases, you will need proof of enrollment in your own country’s healthcare scheme – so make sure you enquire about that before you leave!
 See below for what to do once you have arrived in Australia.

-Note: reciprocal health care still will not cover you for most things – you still need to take out travel insurance as well!
+Note: reciprocal health care still will not cover you for everything – you should still take out travel insurance as well!
 This will cover you for more extreme emergency measures, as well as things like lost or stolen possessions.

 Check out my earlier post on travel insurance if you need more guidance!